Protect your MCP server (Python SDK)

 — your event loop never blocks.

-Scope matrix (runtime/scope_matrix.py) — the tool→scope mapping from step 8 is fetched from AuthSec and cached for 30s.
-That's the "propagates in ~30 seconds" guarantee.
+Scope matrix (runtime/scope_matrix.py) — the tool→scope mapping is fetched from AuthSec and cached for 30s.
+That's the "propagates in ~30 seconds" guarantee — dashboard changes reach a running server within that window, no redeploy.

 Manifest (runtime/manifest.py) —